-Let's take a look at 3 examples her:
+Let’s take a look at 3 examples here:

 Very wet wash

 In a very wet wash the salt will have a long time to interact with the moisture on the page.
 That will create big patches of white and will almost look like fluffy clouds.
-You can see that technique in action in my new youtube video here:
+You can see that technique in action right here on Youtube:

 Wash with a shine